1. What is short term lodging?

 You can enter the address of any property in the City here to determine if the property can be used for short-term lodging.
 Please note that short term lodging is prohibited in all R-1 Zones.

-Yes, each short term lodging permit has a standard list of rules (click here) that must be adhered to at all times.
+Yes, each short term lodging permit has a standard list of rules that must be adhered to at all times.
 Additionally, a permit can be conditioned to address any problems or concerns specific to the property.
+Click here to view short term lodging rules.

 The City’s Short Term Lodging Ordinance may be permitted for your property, however your Homeowners Associating (HOA) may prohibit.
 It is up to the owner as a member of the association to review their CC&R’s and to follow up with the HOA prior to advertising or applying for licenses and permits.
 The City will not issue refunds on any licenses and or permits should the owners HOA not allow short term rentals.